 TRA exemptions enable you as the merchant to remain in control and risk assess transactions.
 Where these are deemed low risk, your consumers benefit from a more frictionless checkout without the need for separate authentication.
 Issuers will have final say but we expect they will largely accept acquirer TRA exemptions.
 The better your acquirer’s overall fraud performance, the higher value of your transactions can benefit from this exemption.

-3DS v1 is the current version of authentication widely used today.
-Several merchants utilise it today and this has been confirmed to be compliant for PSD2 by 14th of September.
-The Schemes have announced they intend to close this version of 3DS at some point in the future but no date has been suggested yet.
+3DS v1 is the current version of authentication, which is currently widely used.
+The Schemes have confirmed that they will be decommissioning 3DS v1 in the future, so we strongly recommend implementing 3DS v2.
 3DS v2 is the new and improved authentication framework being delivered by EMVCo.
 This new specification includes improved Mobile-friendly UX (‘user experience’) and up to x10 more data to aid better risk decisioning for the Issuer.

 Barclaycard suggests merchants use the latest version of 3DS available.
 If you currently do not have any 3DS at all, we recommend moving directly onto version 2.